festino-mc-plugins/hodgepodge/README.md

 (rus info: https://vk.com/@mine_surser-plugin-v1)

 TO DO:
+  • Bosses will be moved to separate plugin.
   • Fix leashed.
-  • com.festp.Utils improvements (God object, which has 1,5k lines of code, but is this normal for Utils?)
+  • Fix russian names in shared EC.
   • Replace russian comments with english.
 Add different language support to plugin.
   • Each function must be able to be turned on/off.
-  • Bosses will be moved to separate plugin.
-  • Final tomes test (there may be bugs with saddles and custom horses)
   • Soul stone crafts
+  • Food rebalance?
+  • Increase tripwire length.
+  • com.festp.Utils improvements (God object, which has 1,5k lines of code, but is this normal for Utils?)
+  • ?
+Coming soon ?